 Furthermore, this high-fiber snack pairs well with fatty nuts, cheese, bacon, or salami.

-Walnuts are the omega-3 champion among keto-friendly nuts.
+Organic walnuts are the omega-3 champion among keto-friendly nuts.

 At the same time, 100 grams of this high-fat food contains a top-notch macronutrient combination (*):

 - Fat: 65.2g

 - Protein: 15.2g

 As per a recent study, this ketogenic snack can help reduce cancer risk, prevent cellular damage, and lose weight (Neale et al. 20175).